IamRohitKGupta/uniswap-interface-lite/README.md

 ## Available Scripts

+In the project directory first run

+### `yarn`

+This installs all dependencies from package.json.

-In the project directory, you can run:
+Then, you can run:

 ### `yarn start`